thecosmicslug/RimTales/README.md

     //TODO: Create an updated README.

-    This mod was Inspired by two abandoned mods, which I felt were both lacking features but good in their own way.
+    This mod was Inspired by two abandoned mods, 'Tales Log [Retold]' 'RimStory' and  which I felt were both lacking features but good in their own way.
     So I started to combine the two, removing the UI from RimStory and integrating it with 'Tales Log [Retold]'

     RimTales takes the best bits from both mods, condenses it into one interface while massivly expanding the Events & Incidents it records.